filipesilva/multi-stage-queue/README.md

 - decide that it's ok to resolve  `b1` on top of the previous `a2 a1` instead of following the real order.
 - defer this decision until later in order to reduce the number of computations being done right now.

-Whatever Alice decides to do with the application state will not affect the MQS state.
+Whatever Alice decides to do with the application state will not affect the MSQ state.
 It will continue to sync `a2` to the server:

 ```